ZupIT/ritchie-formulas/README.md

 1. Push your branch.
 1. Open a pull request on the repository for analysis.

-## Add support to other languages on create formula
+## Add support to other languages on create formula command

 The rit create formula command use the folder `/templates/create_formula` to list the languages options.
 If you like to edit some language template